-At Seedlings Forest Education, we strive to foster a sense of community and belonging among children, where they can develop positive relationships with each other and the natural world.
+At Seedlings Forest School, we strive to foster a sense of community and belonging among children, where they can develop positive relationships with each other and the natural world.
 Our experienced educators lead activities and encourage children to take risks, problem-solve, and make their own choices.

 Our Approach